Cal Calamia: Athletic achievements

 In May 2022, Calamia became the first ever non-binary winner of Bay to Breakers in San Francisco.
 In July 2022, he became the first ever non-binary winner of the San Francisco Marathon.
 In October 2022, he placed second in the non-binary category at the Chicago Marathon.

 In October 2023, Calamia was granted a landmark exemption for his use of testosterone while competing.

 In November 2023, Calamia won the non-binary division of the New York City Marathon.
 However, he was declared ineligible for the prize money, as he did not meet the requirement of running six New York Road Runners races in the year leading up to the marathon.
 Calamia said that he was unaware of this rule, which was added after he registered for the race.

+In March 2024, Calamia won the non-binary division of the Los Angeles Marathon with a time of 2:53:02.

+In September 2024, Calamia set a personal record of 2:41:59 at the Berlin Marathon.

+In March 2026, Calamia won the non-binary division of the Los Angeles Marathon for the second time, with a time of 2:49:17.

+Also in March 2026, Calamia teamed up with two other trans athletes, swimmer Schuyler Bailar and cyclist Chella Man, to compete in the relay at the Ironman 70.3 in Oceanside, California.
+The team placed third out of 200 relay teams.

 Activism

 Calamia is known for his role in increasing the inclusivity of trans and non-binary runners in trail and road races.
 He began pushing back against Bay to Breakers in May 2022.
 Initially, the historic race did not have plans to award non-binary competitors for their achievements, but Calamia rallied his local and online community to garner press coverage and change the race's award structure just one day before the race.

 He has continued working with other races, both local and international, to provide advice, consulting support, and dialogue with organizers as they roll out non-binary categories, including the San Francisco Marathon, the Chicago Marathon, and the Boston Marathon.